fadhaa89/Auto-Tracker-2/README.md

 Auto-Tracker-2

 # description: Auto-Tracker Application
-this is an auto tracking system , where users can register their vehicle , view the list of their vehicle and drivers , also can do sign in and sign out
+this is an auto tracking system , where users can register their vehicle , view the list of their vehicle and drivers , also can do sign in and sign out on other hand you can subscribe by using card after entering cards info (card number ,MM/YY and CVC).

 # Technologies Used
 GraphQL </br>